Key takeaways

 When considering a switch to a phentermine alternative:

-- Check your formulary, or ask your healthcare provider to check your formulary, to see which phentermine alternatives your health insurance plan covers.
+- Check your formulary, or ask your healthcare provider to check your formulary to see which phentermine alternatives your health insurance plan covers.
 You can also search the SingleCare website or mobile app for free coupons.
 SingleCare customers can save up to 80% on prescription prices—what’s more, you can use SingleCare savings every time you fill your prescription.

 - Consult your healthcare provider.
 Your healthcare provider is the only one who can determine which medication is best for you, considering your medical and family history, medical conditions, and medications you take that may potentially interact with weight-loss medications.
-You can also talk about dietary changes and exercise and ask for a referral to a registered dietician.
+You can also talk about dietary changes and exercise and ask for a referral to a registered dietitian.

 - When at home, read the prescription label, patient information leaflets, and/or medication guides.
 If anything concerns you or if you have questions, consult your healthcare provider or pharmacist.